EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 How much should we budget for change management?

-How do we prioritize which processes to transform first?
+How do we prioritize transformation initiatives?